What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

 Perhaps the most popular diffusion-based sequential decision making algorithms today are various forms of Diffusion Policies \cite{chi2023diffusion}.
 These are essentially similar to the prior Diffusion Behaviour Cloning framework \cite{pearce2023imitating} where the diffusion model acts as an explicit policy and generates an action, except that Diffusion Policy predicts a short horizon of actions that are executed.
 This framework of predicting a short horizon of actions with diffusion is also used by most modern foundation-model Vision Language Action models like Pi0.5 \cite{intelligence2025pi05visionlanguageactionmodelopenworld} or Gr00T \cite{bjorck2025gr00t}.

 This differs from the diffusion planning framework in that a long-horizon plan is not explicitly generated, so any long-horizon task guidance is obtained from conditioning the policy (like in goal-conditioned BC) rather than from explicit planning.
-Thus, in these models compositionality essentially comes from the same place that it does in TD learning: because no planning is done, the model composes through iterative execution.
-This iterative execution, like any explicit one-step or few-step policy, assumes the environment is Markovian and so does not include temporal information or preserve long history as conditioning, thus preserving positional equivariance and locality.
+Thus, in these models compositionality essentially comes from the same place that it does in TD learning: because no planning is done, the model composes through replanning.
+This replanning, like any explicit one-step or few-step policy, assumes the environment is Markovian and so does not include temporal information or preserve long history as conditioning, thus preserving shift equivariance and locality as we discussed in \ref{section:comp_methods}.

-There is some limited early evidence that when learning an association from their observation space to action outputs, Diffusion Policies may perform learning more similar to memorization with nearest-neighbour interpolation than "generalization" in any meaningful sense, and thus obtain strong apparent trajectory composition just through being very reactive \cite{he2025demystifyingdiffusionpoliciesaction}.
-However, these results have only been found in very small data settings, so it is likely that they do not apply to larger VLAs.
+There is some limited early evidence that when trained from scratch on very small datasets, Diffusion Policies may perform learning more similar to memorization with nearest-neighbour interpolation than "generalization" in any meaningful sense, and thus obtain strong apparent trajectory composition just through being very reactive \cite{he2025demystifyingdiffusionpoliciesaction}.
+However, these results have only been found in very small data settings, so it is likely that they do not apply to larger VLAs or to multi-task Diffusion Policies trained on a heterogeneous mix of tasks.